 - Wheelchair access to computer workstations is available.
 Photocopy machines also are accessible to persons in wheelchairs – please ask at the Information Desk on the 1st floor if you require assistance.
 Special requests may be directed to the Circulation Coordinator.
 Please call or email.

-- Health Science Center Library Accessibility Liaison: Nancy Schaefer
+- Health Science Center Library Accessibility Liaison: Jane Morgan-Daniel

 The Health Science Center Library provides height-adjustable tables and chairs, wheelchair accessible furniture, light-weight moveable chairs (with/without arm rests) and scanners on all three floors.

 KIC Bookeye Scanner (on 2 floor of HSC library)

 - KIC Bookeye Scanners are digitize-on-demand system for books, magazines, and journals and are located in each library branch.
 The KIC Bookeye Scanner can capture 20 book pages per minute for instant access on tablets, notebooks, smart devices and easy transfer to desktop PCs and servers.

 - The KIC Bookeye Scanner supports both v-cradle and flat modes and can scan material as large as 24 x 17 inches.
 Images can be saved to KIC’s flash drive port or sent directly to any email address.
 The KIC system is built for continuous use in public areas and is wheelchair-accessible.

 Sensory friendly spaces